5 Shadow Work Books that Will Shine a Light on Your Inner Self

 The subject of Connie Zweig and Jeremiah Abrams’ book “Meeting the Shadow: The Hidden Power of the Dark Side of Human Nature” is the shadow self, or the aspect of ourselves that we conceal or disregard.
 Carl Jung’s concept of the shadow, which forms the basis of shadow work, is expanded upon in this book.

-People still trying to understand the idea of the shadow and want to learn more about it should check this out.
-Plus, it’s a great way to get to know the people who think about shadow work.
+People who are still trying to understand the idea of the shadow and want to learn more about it should check this out.
+Additionally, it’s a great way to get to know the individuals who specialize in shadow work.

 It’s a great collection of shadow work themes that does a great job of mixing the psychological and the philosophical.
 It’s a great place to start.
 This book has writings by other authors on this list.